 | name | work-command-center |

-| description | Orchestrate work management including deliverables tracking, deadline management, team coordination, priority coaching, and work-life balance.
-Provides structured task management, daily standups, and orchestrates other specialized skills when technical deep-dives are needed. |
+| description | Primary orchestration hub that FIRST enforces skill discipline (checking for applicable skills before any action), then manages deliverables, deadlines, team coordination, priority coaching, and work-life balance.
+Provides structured task management, daily standups, and orchestrates specialized skills when technical deep-dives are needed. |

 Work Command Center